 ✔ Barbell plates

 This collection of equipment is all you need for well-rounded, effective strength training.
-If a client of mine had this equipment available, I could program workouts for them for years without feeling limited.
+If a client of ours had this equipment available, we could program workouts for them for years without feeling limited.

 But...what about cardio?